vimalloc/flask-jwt-extended/docs/tokens_in_cookies.rst

 still not able to access those httponly cookies.

 This obviously isn't a golden bullet.
-If an attacker can perform an XSS attack they can still access protected endpoint from people who visit your site.
-However, it is better then if they were able to steal the access and refresh tokens tokens from local/session storage, and do whatever they wanted with them.
+If an attacker can perform an XSS attack they can still access protected endpoints from people who visit your site.
+However, it is better then if they were able to steal the access and refresh tokens tokens from local/session storage, and use them whenever they wanted.
 If this additional security is worth the added complexity of using cookies and double submit CSRF protection is a choice you will have to make.